 - For smokers, initial investigations are CXR and spirometry, with advice to stop smoking.
-If smoking is the cause, cough should improve within 8 weeks of smoking cessation.
+If smoking is the cause, cough should improve within eight weeks of smoking cessation.

 - For non-smokers, if taking an ACE inhibitor, trial of stopping/replacing this drug.
-ACE inhibitor-induced cough should improve within 4 weeks of stopping the drug.
-Then consider CXR and spirometry (or serial peak flow measurements, if spirometry unavailable).
+ACE inhibitor-induced cough should improve within four weeks of stopping the drug.
+Then consider CXR and spirometry (or serial peak flow measurements, if spirometry is unavailable).

-- Assess likely diagnosis and refer/trial of treatment accordingly:
+- Assess the likely diagnosis and refer/instigate trial of treatment accordingly:

-- Serious disease? - refer to chest clinic.
+- Serious disease? - refer to the chest clinic.

-- Gastro-oesophageal reflux disease (GORD)? - trial of high-dose proton pump inhibitors (may require up to 12 weeks for improvement).
+- GORD? - trial of high-dose proton pump inhibitors (may require up to 12 weeks for improvement).

 - Postnasal drip syndrome? - trial of antihistamines or nasal steroids.